 - Adaptable – Adapted to the needs of all the children, the local community and to our ever-changing wider world.
 Our curriculum will develop pupils’ awareness of how science influences and affects our everyday lives and therefore the relevance of their learning.
 This means we actively seek to review our curriculum in order to meet the needs of our children and their world today and of the world tomorrow.
 There will be opportunities to allow children’s understanding of jobs that use scientific skills, using well-known scientists across the world, visitors and inspirational ambassadors.

-In short, it is a curriculum sequenced for remembering and mastery, designed to inspire genuine learners and develop learning in depth, enabling all children to make meaningful links across scientific contexts to better understand and engage with the self, the content, the world and life.
+In short, it is a curriculum sequenced for remembering and mastery.
+It is designed to inspire genuine learners and develop learning in depth, enabling all children to make meaningful links across scientific contexts.
+This will ensure they better understand and engage with the self, the content, the world and life.
 It challenges all children to reach a level of well-informed, critical and scientific thinking.
 A curriculum, which ultimately, gets children desperate to learn and prepared for the future that awaits them.

 Geography is how we as humans behave that shapes the very world, we live in.
 Therefore, human geography makes up the heart and soul of our geography curriculum.
 We strive to make them aware of the moral, social, cultural dilemmas within their locality, the world and amongst its diverse range of inhabitants.
 Our curriculum enables a personal response to the local and global issues of our world, a response, which we hope drive children to act and be the champions of a fair and flourishing future.
 To do this, we aim to nurture compassionate and skilled problem solvers, working collaboratively and creatively.
 Map work and fieldwork skills are rooted in real world experiences and an abundance of problem-solving opportunities, taking advantage of all the rich physical and human geography that our local areas provide.
 Kent is abundant with geography waiting to be discovered by our children and used as a foundation to compare and make sense of places throughout the globe.
 It is through understanding Kent that our children can better connect to the wider world, respect it, embrace it and help shape it.